Sudan Tribune: Plural news and views on Sudan

-July 24, 2020 (JUBA) - A South Sudanese prominent activist Peter Biar Ajak has called on the United States to sanction President Salva Kiir for human rights violations adding he recently ordered to abduct or to murder him.
+July 24, 2020 (JUBA) - A prominent South Sudanese activist Peter Biar Ajak has called on the United States to sanction President Salva Kiir for human rights violations adding he recently ordered to abduct or to murder him.

 On 2 January 2019, President Kiir pardoned Ajak and Kerbino Wol Agok who had been jailed for inciting violence and disturbing the peace.
 During the first week of June 2020, the latter formed a rebel group and was right away killed on 15 June.